Valentine's Day (song): Release details

 The single was released on 19 August 2013 in the UK and on the 20th in the US and other countries.
 In early August 2013, the single was added to the BBC Radio 2's A-list.
 The single entered UK's Airplay Chart Top 40 on 9 August 2013, making it the second most successful single from The Next Day (after "Where Are We Now?") in terms of airplay.
 It reached the 179th spot on the UK chart.

 Video

 The video for "Valentine's Day" was directed by Indrani Pal-Chaudhuri and Markus Klinko, who previously collaborated with Bowie on his 2002 album Heathen.
-It features Bowie in the abandoned Red Hook Grain Terminal in the Red Hook neighborhood of Brooklyn, New York.
+It features Bowie in the abandoned Red Hook Grain Terminal in the Red Hook neighbourhood of Brooklyn, New York.
 In the video, Bowie plays a G2T Hohner guitar while performing the song.
 Many commentators contrasted the video with the controversial preceding video for "The Next Day" and described it as more "subdued" in comparison.
 However, visual hints towards gun violence and the National Rifle Association of America were also noted, suggesting the video was conveying a subtle anti-gun message.